rendicott/nagpy/README.md

-# nagpy
+# nagpyrc
 Python library that's handy for use in generating Nagios return code messages with perfdata.
-Import nagpy into your script and use the example at the bottom to easily generate Nagios return codes from your own scripts.
+Import nagpyrc into your script and use the example at the bottom to easily generate Nagios return codes from your own scripts.

 ## Usage